Ambient-Impact/drupal-modules/ambientimpact_icon/icons/brands/readme.md

-# Facebook, GitHub, Instagram, Pinterest, Tumblr, Twitter, and Wikipedia icons
+# Facebook, GitHub, Instagram, Pinterest, Steam, Tumblr, Twitter, and Wikipedia icons

 These are from [Simple Icons](https://github.com/simple-icons/simple-icons) and are licensed under [Creative Commons Zero v1.0